jukes03/NU-Racing-Lead-MCHA-2025/NU Racing Lead MCHA 2025/2025 MCHA Budget Project Categories.md

 	- change to chassis
 	- all naming of AMS to BMS
 	- dials for torque, switch for regen
+	- keyed CEN AT connector
 - CEN
 	- route BMS and IMD to HIP
 		- change 12 pin CEN DT to 18 pin AT
 			- to accommodate for IMD, BMS, and AMBER_SWITCHED_GND
+	- change 4x 8 pin DT connectors to keyed AT connectors
 	- change to opposite side of HIP
 	- spec fuses properly
 	- interpose from LVD to CEN